Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Results

 \section{Results}

-This section details the results of applying our method in both simulated and real-world settings.
-We evaluate the effectiveness of Model Homotopy Transfer for seamless motion transfer and provide a comparative analysis against established baseline methods.
+This section details the results in both simulated and real-world settings.
+We evaluate the effectiveness of Model-Homotopy-Inspired Transfer (MHIT) for seamless motion transfer and provide a comparative analysis against established baseline methods.
 Additionally, we showcase the successful deployment of the generated motions on real hardware.